Dip Dyed Macrame Wall Hanging

 - Measure out cotton rope to the desired length and cut.

 - Secure the rope to a dowel rod using a larks head knot.
+Here is a 45 second video tutorial on the larks head knot.

 - Once rope is secured to the dowel rod, it’s time to create the dyebath.